 Kathryn, 9th grade

-Harp Learning Institute has an amazing program!
+Harp Learning Institute has an outstanding program!
 I learned that it was developed to help students who are really struggling with school.
 My daughter, Kathryn was having such a hard time.
 She hated school, and even worse, she really hated reading.
 She would fly into rages over it.
 I love to read, and I was at my wit's end trying to figure out how to help her.
 I went to an IEP meeting with the school one day,and the authorities there told me to prepare to "institutionalize" Kathryn in the future.
 I couldn't accept this.
 I just knew that there was intelligence in Kathryn and that there had to be a way to fix it.

 Fortunately, I found out about the Harp Learning Institute.
 Kathryn had been diagnosed with Asperger's